 Whenever there’s a traffic accident between a pedestrian and a vehicle, the pedestrian will almost always end up getting the worst of it.
 So, partly because of the laws of physics, it’s easy to think that the driver of the vehicle is always at fault for the accident.
-But this isn’t always the case, especially if the pedestrian was jaywalking or violating some other traffic rule.
+But this isn’t always the case--it is possible for the pedestrian to be at fault, especially if the pedestrian was jaywalking or violating some other traffic rule.
 Read on to learn more.

 Everyone must follow the rules of the road.
 It is against the law for a pedestrian to jaywalk, or walk on areas of a highway or road where pedestrian traffic is not permitted.
 Pedestrians must also obey traffic signals and signage where applicable, just like drivers.If a pedestrian fails to follow these rules, and that failure plays a part in an accident, the pedestrian will probably be found at least partially at fault.
 Practically speaking, this means any damages the pedestrian is able to recover (including compensation for injuries) from other at-fault parties may be lowered.
 The exact role that a pedestrian’s negligence will play in a legal claim will depend on the "shared fault" rules in place where the accident occurred, specifically, whether the state follows contributory or comparative negligence.

 Contributory negligence.
 This rule states that an injured person's negligence in connection with the underlying accident, no matter how slight, will bar the person from any financial recovery from other at-fault parties.
 For instance, if a pedestrian jaywalked and was then hit by a driver who was speeding, the pedestrian will recover nothing from that driver.
 This is a very harsh rule and very few states apply it (Alabama, Maryland, North Carolina, Virginia, and Washington D.C.)